PE Subject Staff

 The Cambridge National offers an alternative pathway to GCSE PE.
 It allows students to study PE in a different context which explores the importance of health, sport and physical education in a number of different roles and scenarios.

-An overview of the course - students study 3 units across the 2 years.
-One unit is externally assessed as an exam and the other two are internally assessed.
+Students will study 3 units across the 2 years.
+One unit is externally assessed as an exam and the other two are internally assessed and externally moderated.

 Mandatory Units